Last Updated on August 6, 2022 by Max

 ED is a widespread medical condition.
 The Massachusetts Male Aging Study, among many others, reported 52% of ED prevalence in men aged 40-70 years in the Boston area.
-Every fourth of patients seeking medical help was younger than 40 years, and 50% of them was complaining for severe ED.
+Every fourth of patients seeking medical help was younger than 40 years, and 50% of them were complaining of severe ED.

 How ED and varicocele are connected?

-It has long been noticed that ED shares the main risk factors like obesity, abnormal levels of lipids in the blood, diabetes, lack of exercise and smoking with cardiovascular diseases.
+It has long been noticed that ED shares the main risk factors like obesity, abnormal levels of lipids in the blood, diabetes, lack of exercise, and smoking with cardiovascular diseases.
 Why?
-Yes, erection itself is a complex phenomenon involving nervous, hormonal and cardiovascular systems coordinated interaction.
-It is evident that if the heart is not able to pump blood with sufficient force and the blood does not run fast and smoothly through the vessels, you cannot expect to have a good erection.
-But from the other side varicocele is a blockage of the testicle’ drainage veins.
-These veins drain the waste materials, and testosterone from the testes and hence such a blockage affect not only prostate as we discussed earlier but the functionality of testicles as well.
+Yes, erection is a complex phenomenon involving coordinated interaction between nervous, hormonal, and cardiovascular systems.
+It is evident that if the heart cannot pump blood with sufficient force and the blood does not run fast and smoothly through the vessels, you cannot expect a good erection.
+But from the other side, varicocele is a blockage of the testicle’s drainage veins.
+These veins drain the waste materials and testosterone from the testes; hence, such a blockage affects not only the prostate, as we discussed earlier but the functionality of the testicles as well.
 Again, varicocele affects two essential organs of the man’s reproductive system, determining his sexual status: